 After a tumultuous beginning, Transformix invented CNCAssembly, a game-changing technology that assembles parts, such as small medical devices, at incredible speeds.
 Company doors began swinging open across North America and around the world.
 Then, companies began knocking on Transformix’s door.

 The company has provided a multitude of jobs for Canadians.
 “I’ve lost count of the number of employees we’ve had, but hundreds,” says Peng.
 And the business has contributed millions of dollars in taxes to the provincial and national treasuries.

-Recently, Peng joined the UNHCR Canada Advisory Council, which seeks to raise awareness of UNHCR’s work through outreach to organizations, business leaders, and key decision makers in the corporate community.
-Their goal is to encourage those within these sectors to provide access to employment for refugees in Canada, and provide the financial means to help support displaced people globally.
+Peng worked with UNHCR to raise awareness of UNHCR’s work through outreach to organizations, business leaders, and key decision makers in the corporate community.

 “Being a refugee is heartbreaking,” she says.
 “I want to help.”